 - 8. Be careful not to use "which" when you mean to use "that".
 Use "which" when the phrase or clause set off is parenthetical to noun it qualifies.
 Thus, you would write: "U.S. pressure pushed the Salvadoran government toward democracy, which it probably would have favored in any case."
 By contrast, use "that" when the phrase or clause it introduces is integral to the noun described.
 Thus you would write: "U.S. pressure pushed the Salvadoran government toward the kind of democracy that Salvadoran civilian leaders were already promoting." - 9.
+Avoid using "while" in the place of "even though" or "although", and an a mushy substitute for "but" and "and". - 10.
 If your first language is not English, check for common mistranslations.
-For instance, if you are a native speaker of Portuguese or Spanish change you should make sure to write "make decisions" instead of "take decision" and "soccer" instead of "futbol" or football". - 10.
+For instance, if you are a native speaker of Portuguese or Spanish change you should make sure to write "make decisions" instead of "take decision" and "soccer" instead of "futbol" or football". - 11.
 Do not worry about split infinitives.
-If Captain Kirk can do it ("to boldly go where no one has gone before"), so can you. - 11.
-If in doubt about style and grammar, consult Strunk and White or some similar volume. - 12.
-Always include page numbers on your papers. - 13.
-Spell check and proofread your paper before handing it in. - 14.
+If Captain Kirk can do it ("to boldly go where no one has gone before"), so can you. - 12.
+If in doubt about style and grammar, consult Strunk and White or some similar volume. - 13.
+Always include page numbers on your papers. - 14.
+Spell check and proofread your paper before handing it in. - 15.
 If your footnotes are abridged or you are using the academic journal style of including citations in parentheses, be sure to include a list of references cited. - Make sure the formatting of you bibliography and references corresponds to one of the appropriate styles.
 Stick with ONE style and use it throughout.
-If in doubt about formatting issues, consult the Chicago Manual of Style. - 15.
+If in doubt about formatting issues, consult the Chicago Manual of Style. - 16.
 For your first paper, allow at least two hours after that paper is completely written to your satisfaction to go back through it and check to make sure that you have covered all these points.
 For subsequent papers, check through your paper both for these points and for any hints you have received on previous papers.